 Customs brokers are indirectly affected

-You are not directly regulated by the illegal logging laws but importers may approach you for assistance in understanding and complying with the requirements.
+As a customs broker, you are not regulated by Australia’s illegal logging laws.
+However, you may have clients approach you for assistance in understanding and complying with the law’s requirements.

-Contact us for further information on how the laws operate and whether they affect you:
+You can also contact us for further information on how the laws operate and if they affect you: